Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Problem in Context**

 In this game, as we mentioned before, the player gets to control a paddle with the left/right arrow keys of its keyboard.
-Even though it worked, in the beginning stages this project, we had a very simple and naïve method of moving this paddle.
-We also wanted to have a main menu where the player could chose an option by pressing diferent arrow keys and the 'Enter' key.
+Even though it worked, in the beginning stages of this project, we had a very simple and naïve method of moving this paddle.
+On the other hand, we also wanted to have a main menu where the player could chose an option by pressing  diferent arrow keys and the 'Enter' key.

 **The Pattern**